Growth driven by investments in quality, technology, innovative services, alliances, and record number of new recruits.

 “Audit quality remains our absolute priority, and we continue to invest in our smart audit platform - KPMG Clara – as well as our methodology and, most importantly, our people.
 KPMG Clara helps drive quality and consistency while integrating powerful technologies, including artificial intelligence and predictive analytics, to deliver real-time insights with information arising from the audit process and communication with the audit team.” said Bill O'Mara, Global Head of Audit, KPMG International.

-Tax revenues grew 6.3% in FY18 to US$6.34 billion up from 5.9% growth in FY17, driven by strong demand for Tax Compliance services and further enhanced by Domestic and International Tax Advisory Services.
+Tax revenues grew 6.3 percent in FY18 to US$6.34 billion up from 5.9 percent growth in FY17, driven by strong demand for Tax Compliance services and further enhanced by Domestic and International Tax Advisory Services.
 Also performing strongly were Transfer Pricing and VAT & Sales Tax Advisory.

 “Tax has risen to the top of the Board agenda, and we are helping tax functions within our clients transform rapidly to meet this increased strategic focus for their business, harnessing the advancements in technology, particularly in data and analytics,” said Jane McCormick, Global Head of Tax, KPMG International.

-Advisory, as the fastest growing function, grew its revenues by 9.9% in FY18 to US$11.47 billion a strong increase from the 6.0% growth in FY17.
-This included the 4th year of double digit advisory growth in Asia Pacific.
+Advisory, as the fastest growing function, grew its revenues by 9.9 percent in FY18 to US$11.47 billion a strong increase from the 6.0 percent growth in FY17.
+This included the fourth year of double digit advisory growth in Asia Pacific.
 Exceptionally strong consulting growth supporting our clients' highest priorities, including transformative business solutions and cyber-security; double-digit growth across Deal Advisory, driven by exceptional Transaction Services growth; and continued high demand for Accounting Advisory Services.

 “Every client we work with is focused on transforming part or all of their business.
 We start with a conversation about a business challenge they are facing and quickly move to how we can help with their digital transformation journey.
 We are incredibly well placed to bring together deep business expertise with leading edge technology solutions that deliver real business value.
 The speed at which we develop solutions and get them to market has increased dramatically over the past couple of years,” said Mark A. Goodburn, Global Head of Advisory, KPMG International.

 Diverse people are our most important asset.
-Gender diversity has risen across our leadership ranks with women now comprising 24% of Partners and Directors, strengthened by the percentage of diversity across our new Partner promotions (28% in our top 10 largest firms).
-We strive for overall gender parity throughout our organization, and of KPMG's total workforce, 47% are women.
-We have also launched our inaugural Global Inclusion & Diversity Report to further emphasize our focus on creating a truly inclusive and diverse culture as a strategic priority for KPMG.
+Gender diversity has risen across our leadership ranks with women now comprising 24 percent of Partners and Directors, strengthened by the percentage of diversity across our new Partner promotions (28% in our top 10 largest firms).
+We strive for overall gender parity throughout our organisation, and of KPMG's total workforce, 47 percent are women.
+We have also launched our inaugural Global Inclusion & Diversity Report to further emphasise our focus on creating a truly inclusive and diverse culture as a strategic priority for KPMG.